This post may contain affiliate links. Please see our disclosure policy.

 How To Make Lemon Roasted Asparagus

-PREPARE FOR ROASTING: Add the butter to a large, rimmed baking sheet and place it in the oven for a minute or so to melt.
-Tilt the pan back and forth to coat it with the melted butter, then add the asparagus in a single layer.
-Drizzle with lemon juice and, using tongs, toss the asparagus until thoroughly coated.
-Season lightly with salt and pepper.
+GET READY TO ROAST: Scatter the butter on a baking sheet and pop it into the oven just long enough to melt – about a minute.
+Swirl the pan to coat it with the butter, then lay the asparagus in a single layer.
+Drizzle with lemon juice, toss to coat using tongs, and season lightly with salt and pepper.

-GARNISH AND SERVE: Sprinkle with lemon zest and transfer to a serving dish.
+GARNISH AND SERVE: Once tender, finish with a sprinkle of lemon zest and serve.

 More Ways To Cook Asparagus